otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 Using a component library, implement at minimum:

-- Navigation (highlights current page)
+- Navigation component with links that change based on user role
-- Form component with client-side validation
+- Form component with validation and error display
-- Table component for lists
+- Table component for displaying lists of records
-- Loading state component
+- Loading state component for when data is being fetched
-- Alert component for success and error messages
+- Alert component for displaying success and error messages

 #### Integration

-- Full authentication flow (register, login, logout)
+- Full authentication flow: register → login → logout
 - Fetch and display data for two models
 - Create, update, and delete records for two models
 - Error handling displayed to the user for all API calls

 #### Form behaviour

-- Client-side validation that matches your backend rules
+- Client-side validation that matches backend validation
-- Fields repopulate after a failed submission
+- Fields repopulate after a failed submission, with errors displayed
-- User feedback during and after submission
+- User feedback for successful submissions, e.g., redirect, toast, or alert

 ---

 ### Deployment

 Deploy both backend and frontend.
-Verify the complete register → login → create → read → delete flow works in the deployed environment.
+Verify the complete register → login → create → read → update → delete flow works in the deployed environment.

 ---

-### Code quality (both backend and frontend)
+### Code quality

 | Area            | Expectation                                                                 |
 | --------------- | --------------------------------------------------------------------------- |